cryptocrowd-city/xcrc-core-wallet/doc/xaya/interface.md

 The placeholders have the following meaning:

 * **`TXID`**:
-  The Xaya transaction ID of the name update.
+  The CRyptoCrowd transaction ID of the name update.
 * **`NAME`**:
   The account name that changed ownership, without the `p/` prefix.
 * **`STATE`**: